WhatsApp Contact

 STEP SEVEN

-Keep your antique rug dry.
-Moisture and wetness can permanently damage a rug.
-If your rug gets wet, take immediate action to dry the rug with a fan or a wet vacuum.
-Reduce water threats around your antique rug.
-Move drinks and plant pots away from antique rugs and lay your antique rug away from plumbing pipes.
+3. Reduce water threats around your antique rug by moving drinks and plant pots away from antique rugs and laying your antique carpet away from plumbing pipes.

-HOW DO YOU VACUUM YOUR PERSIAN RUG
+HOW TO VACUUM PERSIAN RUGS?

 STEP ONE